What's an RMD and how is it calculated?

 When you’re over 59½ and in your pre-RMD years, you have the flexibility to annually revisit how to minimize your taxes―both now and in the future.
 For example, if you have a large balance in a tax-deferred account, like a traditional IRA or 401(k), and could face high RMDs in the future, you may benefit from:

-- Withdrawing those assets in the years leading up to age 72.
+- Withdrawing those assets in the years leading up to RMD age.
 While you’ll be accelerating some tax liability up front, you’ll be lowering future RMDs through a smaller account balance.

 - Converting some of your traditional IRA assets to a Roth IRA, which isn’t currently subject to RMDs or taxes when you withdraw your assets in retirement (provided you’ve held the account for at least 5 years).
 Learn more about the benefits of a Roth conversion to see if it might be a smart move for you.